Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: Diffraction and Complex Dimensions of Fractal Strings

 whenever it exists.
-We note that a finite measure is necessarily translation bounded, and that the convolution of two measures is again a measure if at least one of the measures is finite with the other being only translation bounded (defined just below).
+We note that a finite measure is necessarily translation bounded (defined just below), and that the convolution of two measures is again a measure if at least one of the measures is finite with the other being only translation bounded.

 \begin{definition} A measure $\mu$ is said to be {\it translation bounded} if for every compact $K \subset \mathbb{R}^n$,

 \end{definition}

 Let $C_L$ denote the centered $n$-cube with side length equal to $L$ (and center the origin in $\mathbb{R}^n$).
 For example, in $\mathbb{R}$, $C_2 = [-1,1]$.
 We denote the restriction of a measure $\mu$ to $C_L$ by $\mu_L$.
 Since $\mu_L$ is a finite measure, the measure